mahdyfalah/sportWidget/README.md

 you can see that the server is running on localhost:4000 then open a new terminal window and go to client directory and enter

+        npm install
+to install the project modules and then

         npm run serve
 you can see that the vue app is running on localhost:8080 in the app go over the top button which has bundesliga as default value